-- visit the library’s circulation desk during open hours, fill out a form and present personal identification and verification of your current address.
+- Visit the library’s circulation desk during open hours with personal identification and verification of current address.

-- register for a temporary library card online.
-With this option, individuals 16 and older may reserve materials, but must present personal identification and address verification upon picking up reserved material.
+- Register for a temporary library card online.
+With this option, individuals 16 and older may reserve materials, but must complete registration upon picking up requested materials.